NOTARIZING AND WITNESSING

 Who Should Notarize What?

-Your bank will likely notarize anything but a will or a trust agreement free of charge.
+Your bank will likely notarize anything but a Will or a Trust free of charge.

-A Power of Attorney which might be used for a reverse mortgage or other home financing must be signed in the office of a lawyer, at a bank or in the office of a title insurance company.
-It should have a notarized acknowledgment.
+A power of attorney which might be used for a reverse mortgage or other home financing must be signed in the office of a lawyer, at a bank or in the office of a title insurance company.

 Who Should Not Witness What?

 No one who inherits from you or is named as executor or substitute executor should witness your Will.

-No one who is named as trustee, substitute trustee, trust protector or a member of a trust advisory committee should witness your trust agreement.
+No one who is named as trustee, substitute trustee, trust protector or a member of a trust advisory committee should witness your Trust.

-No one who is named as agent or substitute agent (and, preferably, no one who inherits from you) should witness your Durable Power of Attorney.
+No one who is named as agent or substitute agent (and, preferably, no one who inherits from you) should witness your Durable [Financial] Power of Attorney.